Descriptif des cours

 Highly recommended for the fascinating and lively excursion across almost all topics: Daniel Kahneman's 2011 book, Thinking Fast and Slow.

 The main reference is the Handbook of Behavioral Economics, Elsevier, 2018 and 2019.
-All chapters are dense and fascinating.
+All chapters are dense.
 Some of them are heavily used for the lectures.

 Quantitative International Economics